 Bury College offers a confidential counselling service.
 Counselling offers you the opportunity to explore any difficulties you may be having, any distress you may be experiencing or any dissatisfaction you may be feeling in your life.
 It can help you make the sort of changes you want to make, when you’re ready to make them.

-Appointments are available Tuesday and Thursday – term time only.
+Appointments are available Monday to Thursday – term time only.

 To contact the counsellor –

 Phone – 0161 280 8481

 (Please text as the phone maybe switched off when the counsellor is working with a student - all calls and texts will be returned as soon as possible.)

 Alternatively you can complete a confidential green slip in Student Services.